One Method to Solve all Stock Problems on LeetCode

 , and rest

 However, not all choices are available every day.
-For instance, sell
+For example, sell

 must follow buy